eiConsole for ACORD (LAH) Getting Started Tutorial

 Click the Source Transform stage and then in the Stage Configuration area, check Start Test Here.
 This means that you’ll start your test with the first stage of the Source Transform rather than beginning with the Listener.
 The green arrow indicates the stage where you’ll start, with the blue arrows indicating the stages that you will choose to run.

 Then click the Execute Test button.

 The Select File to Test With window opens and prompts you for a sample file.
-Navigate to the docs folder within the 2 ACORD LAH Getting Started Tutorial sample interface file.
+Navigate to the ../ACORD LAH/data folder.

 Select PolicyFlatFile.txt and click Open.

-As each stage completes, the question mark will turn into a checkmark if the stage succeeded.
+As each stage is completed, the question mark will turn into a checkmark if the stage succeeds.
 If there were a failure, you would see a red X. You can now look at the data as it appeared at each stage in the process.
 Click the View File Contents button in the Testing Configuration panel.

 Here you’ll see the sample file that you selected.
 Click the X to close that window.